weihsiu/hereicome/presentation/presentation.md

 ```
 ---
 # Conversions.scala
-- The new and safer way to define implicit conversion
+- A new way to define implicit conversion
 - **Implicit Conversions**
 ```scala
 given [A, B]: Conversion[Either[A, B], A | B] = ???